maptime/map-accessibility-guidelines/code-snippets/map-legend.md

 And, voila!
 You now have an expanded legend! :stuck_out_tongue_winking_eye:

 <img width="224" alt="screenshot of Leaflet legend fully expanded" src="https://cloud.githubusercontent.com/assets/5023024/10264291/c0d4262c-69cc-11e5-8fec-865d704e56a0.png">

+## A word of caution

+If the legend contains more than just a few interactive elements, such as buttons and/or links, consider **not** expanding the legend by default.
+Otherwise it can take a long time for keyboard-only users to reach the main content area, and may cause physical pain for some users.

 ## Other Legend Tips
 Link your legend to your data to make associations more apparent to users.
 For example: via an interactive mouseover, clickable popup, etc. Then, use intuitive symbology throughout your map to make your legend supplemental, instead of a necessity for visitors.